French prosecutors step up Ghosn probe over palace party, Oman dealings

-PARIS (Reuters) - French prosecutors said on Wednesday they had assigned a judge to formally investigate various allegedly suspect financial dealings linked to Renault (RENA.PA), which a judicial source said were related to the carmaker’s former boss Carlos Ghosn.
+PARIS, Feb 19 (Reuters) - French prosecutors said on Wednesday they had assigned a judge to formally investigate various allegedly suspect financial dealings linked to Renault , which a judicial source said were related to the carmaker’s former boss Carlos Ghosn.

 The prosecutor’s office in Nanterre, on the outskirts of Paris, said in a statement it was stepping up an investigation into an unnamed person on several charges, including for misappropriating assets.